galaxyproject/ptdk/README.md

 ## Deploy to Heroku (https://ptdk.herokuapp.com/)

-Automatically done when push to master
+Automatically done when push to main

 # How is it working?